srimply/blog/_posts/2015-12-22-Second Year, First Semester in Review.md

 The assessment for this module is Homework (10%), Midterm test (20%), Quiz (5%), Final Exam (65%), though I do not remember taking a quiz for the 5%.

-The topics covered were very structured starting from the building blocks and slowly moving on to bigger components: semiconductors -> PN junctions -> Bipolar Junction Transistors (BJT) -> Metal Oxide Semiconductors Field Effect Transistors (MOSFET) -> CMOS Logic -> Single Stage Amplifiers -> Multistage Amplifiers -> Opamps.
+The topics covered were very structured starting from the building blocks and slowly moving on to bigger components: Semiconductors -> PN junctions -> Bipolar Junction Transistors (BJT) -> Metal Oxide Semiconductors Field Effect Transistors (MOSFET) -> CMOS Logic -> Single Stage Amplifiers -> Multistage Amplifiers -> Opamps.

 This was really overwhelming and was like a bit of PC1432 again.
 The first part (before midterms) is usually much easier to understand than the second part.
 So make sure you ace the midterms.